rschmehl/awesco.eu/content/consortium/partner03/index.md

 ---
 title: Chalmers University of Technology
-summary: Chalmers University of Technology is a major technical university in Scandinavia, host of eight Area of Advance, and the largest recipient of the Energy Initiative in Sweden.
-It is an international leader with regards to sustainable energy.
+summary: Chalmers is a major technical university in Scandinavia, hosting eight Areas of Advance and is the largest recipient of the Energy Initiative in Sweden.
+It is an international leader in the field of sustainable energy.
 authors: ["sebastien-gros"]
 tags:
 - Academia